 You won’t normally find a Finnich Glen map or postcode, so the best thing is to use the above coordinates if you have a GPS.
 The Devil’s Pulpit is just 30 minutes from Glasgow or 1 hour 35 from Edinburgh by car.

 There’s a small section off the road nearby where cars can park but it doesn’t fit too many.
 If you’re lucky you may be able to park by the bridge on the A809 but only about 2-3 cars can fit there.
 There are no signs or anything, you just have to know where to find it, although Finnich Glen is much more popular now after being used as an Outlander location so there are generally some cars about.

 You can park at the intersection between Croftamie and Craighat, at the small space next to the intersection.
 There is some room to park nearer to the entrance at the bridge but it can be muddy, or possibly full.
-This is a main road so please park responsibly and carefully, and watch for cars when you’re walking.
+This is the main road so please park responsibly and carefully, and watch for cars when you’re walking.

 You need to follow the main road on foot from the intersection along to the bridge.
 There is a well-worn path just off the road so follow that and be aware of cars travelling fast alongside you.
 Please don’t mill around the intersection or along the road!
 Finding Finnich Glen is an adventure but you need to stay safe!